Requirements to Obtain Your Ohio Salesperson License

-To earn your real estate license in Ohio, you have a high school diploma (if you were born after 1950), successfully complete 120-hours of approved prelicensing education at a degree-granting school, obtain a sponsoring broker, and pass the licensing exam.
-While the process to become a real estate agent is similar in most states, each state has its unique steps that must be adhered to.
-The four steps to becoming an Ohio real estate agent are as follows:
+To earn your real estate license in Ohio, you must have a high school diploma (if you were born after 1950), successfully complete 120 hours of approved prelicensing education at a degree-granting school, obtain a sponsoring broker, and pass the licensing exam.
+While the process to become a real estate agent is similar in most states, each state has unique steps that must be adhered to.
+The five steps to becoming an Ohio real estate agent are as follows:

-You must have a high school diploma or equivalent (if you were born after 1950) and successfully complete 120 hours of approved real estate education within a ten-year time frame immediately preceding your application.
-This education must be completed at an institution of higher education that awards a degree in at least a two-year program, education must consist of the following:
+You must have a high school diploma or equivalent (if you were born after 1950) and successfully complete 120 hours of approved real estate education within a 10-year timeframe immediately preceding your application.
+This education must be completed at an institution of higher education that awards a degree in at least a two-year program.
+Education must consist of the following: